catenare/paseo-daycare-center-site/notes.md

 # Notes:

+## Task List
+* Menu
+    * Logo for school
+    * Increase font size for large page.
+Reduce for small screent
+    * Stick to the top
+* Carousel
+    * Limit height of carousel
+    * Different images for smaller screens
+* Finalize Sections
+    * About
+        * What the school is about
+        * Emphasis on providing a learning environment
+        * Emphasis on play
+    * Classes
+        * Overview
+            * Age groups
+            * Hours
+            * Holidays - closed for public holidays
+                * Preschool follow the school calendar
+        * Includes pict of kids/class & teacher.
+        * Highlights of the class (what I wish we did)
+            * Nursery
+            * Daycare
+            * Preschool
+                * Special events exclusive for Preschoolers
+                * School Preparation
+    * Contact Us
+        * Find out more about the school
+            * Email
+            * Contact Form
+        * Get registration and fee information
+    * Join the email list

 ## text
 School readiness curriculum is introduced during the pre-primary phase.
 The curriculum covers foundations in maths, language and life skills in order to ensure the children are well prepared to integrate into a traditional school environment.